The Good Daughter (American TV series): Production

 The series was announced in March 2024 with Karin Slaughter adapting her own novel and executive producer, with Fifth Season and Made Up Stories producing following a series order from Peacock, and Jessica Biel attached to star and Bruna Papandrea, Steve Hutensky and Casey Haver among the executive producers.
 Biel departed the project in September 2024.

 Rose Byrne and Meghann Fahy joined the cast as sisters, Samantha and Charlotte Quinn, in December 2024.
 Byrne is also an executive producer.
 It was also announced that Steph Green will direct and executive produce all episodes.
 In February 2025, they were joined in the cast by Brendan Gleeson, Harper Steele, Paula Malcomson and Jake McDorman.
 In March, Olivia Williams, Michael Dorman, Audrey Grace Marshall and Drew Cheek joined the cast.

 Filming began in Atlanta, Georgia and the surrounding areas in March 2025 with a schedule lasting into June.
 Filming locations included Griffin City Hall and Assembly Studios.

+Release

+The six-episode limited series is due to premiere on November 12, 2026.